 aie: As Mako-san mentioned earlier, the album revolves around the theme of identifying the true villains in the world.
 It’s a topic we’ve discussed extensively among the four of us, often over drinks.
 It encompasses discussions about global issues such as politics, climate change, and more.
 While the lyrics were written by Mako, Asanao, Kazu, and I are all aligned in the same direction.
 So, while it may not be the catchiest, Mitsubachi resonates the most with our band’s identity.

-Mako: Rather than having a favorite, it’s more about the song that I believe represents us the most.
+Maco: Rather than having a favorite, it’s more about the song that I believe represents us the most.
 The song that I feel best encapsulates the essence of our band, Mitsubachi stands out as the quintessential representation of deadman’s identity.
 Its lyrics, melodies, and overall sound embody the core values and artistic direction that define our collective musical vision.
 If we were to pinpoint one track that truly embodies the spirit of deadman, it would undoubtedly be Mitsubachi.

 —— What inspired the decision to choose the title Genealogie der Moral for the new album, considering its connection to Friedrich Nietzsche’s work on the origins of moral values?

-Mako: Well, Nietzsche’s investigation into the genealogy of morality explores the complexities of individual perceptions and societal constructs.
+Maco: Well, Nietzsche’s investigation into the genealogy of morality explores the complexities of individual perceptions and societal constructs.
 It illuminates the subjective nature of morality, illustrating how moral values can vary greatly from person to person and from one culture to another.
 Morality is not universal but rather highly personal, with individual perceptions varying significantly.
 Morality is personal.
 This concept challenges the idea of a universal moral code and underscores the significance of individual autonomy in moral decision-making.
 Nietzsche’s exploration resonates with me personally, as it suggests that morality is not inherently universal.
 While society may uphold certain norms as moral standards, the interpretation of morality varies among individuals and nations.
 When morality becomes a communal concept, it risks losing its inherent individuality, resulting in discrepancies and disparities in moral beliefs among people.
 Despite fundamental similarities, each person’s moral compass ultimately takes a unique course.
 I believe that morality is more of an individual choice rather than a rigid doctrine or flawless religion.
 If morality were perfect, it would be uniformly embraced by all.
 However, religions exhibit vast differences, dietary practices diverge, and individuals endure various forms of suffering.
 While some may justify war as just, the act of taking a life can never truly be righteous.
 I find resonance with Nietzsche’s philosophy, and through our album, we endeavored to explore morality from diverse perspectives.
 After synthesizing these viewpoints, we found that the title Genealogie der Moral suited it best.
 With this album, we aim to delve into these profound philosophical questions and present a nuanced exploration of morality.
 By incorporating a range of perspectives and thought-provoking themes, we hope to stimulate introspection and foster dialogue about the nature of morality in today’s world.

-—— True.
+——True.
 Do you think there are limits to morality and ethics?

-Mako: Yes, absolutely.
+Maco: Yes, absolutely.
 I believe there are limits to morality.
 Even if one asserts that something is right, it may not appear just or moral to others.
 Misalignments occur there, you see.
 The limit of morality is a complex topic because it involves considerations of cultural norms, personal beliefs, societal expectations, and ethical principles.
 Generally, morality sets boundaries for behavior by defining what is considered right or wrong, good or bad, in a given context.
 But, these boundaries can vary depending on individual perspectives, cultural values, and situational factors.

 aie: I agree.
 Rules and definitions of what’s right or wrong vary from person to person.
 Morality and ethics are influenced by individual perspectives and environmental factors, so there isn’t a single universal answer.
 For instance, in Japan, there’s a plethora of gods, whereas the conversation might shift in America.
 Therefore, morality should adapt to the nuances of different places and individuals to avoid making erroneous judgments.
 This is a viewpoint I’ve often discussed with Mako and the others, and I believe the band members share similar sentiments.